-In the third step, the pathways of change are mapped backwards from the long-term desired change and prioritised change area(s), questioning further what needs to change for the next change to occur.
+In the third step, the pathways of change are mapped backwards from the long-term desired change and prioritised change area(s) or sub-project outcome statements, questioning further what needs to change for the next change to occur.
 The pathways of change are projections of the envisaged change process identifying necessary intermediate changes, based on our ideas and theories about how we think change will happen and the causal relations between intermediate steps.
 Mapping out these pathways of change is central in developing your project strategy.
 The general recommendation is to look back, review and finetune after each step.